 To get a copy of the library, see the Getting the SDK tutorial.

-If you're completely new to the library, check out our Quick Start guide, which details a basic installation, integration with a data feed, and customization of the chart user interface.
+If you're completely new to the library, check out our Quick Start guide to learn how to implement a basic chart, integrate the chart with a data feed, and build a simple chart user interface.

-If you feel comfortable jumping right in, the library offers three options to suit your development requirements:
+If you feel comfortable jumping right in, ChartIQ supports three development strategies:

-Sample templates — Take advantage of a basic or full-featured user interface built with W3C Web Components
+Sample templates — Take advantage of ready-made chart user interfaces constructed with W3C Web Components

 Library API — Use the library API in your programming environment to build a custom charting application